Try our free 14-day challenge to heal your autoimmunity naturally

 Echinacea is believed to modulate the immune system by stimulating the production of white blood cells and suppressing the inflammatory response to bacteria and viruses.
 Among other organisms, researchers found Legionella pneumophila, associated with Legionnaires’ disease and occasionally more severe cases of pneumonia, is very sensitive to echinacea, and the herb can inhibit the growth of proinflammatory cytokines.
 (Source)

 It should be noted that because of its purported effect on immune function, use of echinacea is not recommended for use by those with autoimmune conditions.
-(Source)
+Additionally, like other plants in its family, echinacea can stimulate allergic reactions that may be severe.
+(Source, Source)

 Ginger

 A perennial member of the Zingiberaceae family, ginger is native to tropical Asia, but is now widely grown in tropical regions around the world, including Africa, India, and the Caribbean.
-Ginger is a popular spice and food flavoring in both Western and Eastern cultures, and is typically harvested from the rhizome of the ginger plant.
+Ginger is a popular spice and food flavoring in both Western and Eastern cultures, and is harvested from the rhizome (a part that grows underground) of the ginger plant.
 In addition to its use in cooking, ginger has been used in many cultures for its medicinal properties, particularly as a treatment for nausea and vomiting.

-In a review examining the efficacy of ginger on microbial pathogens, researchers found that different ginger extracts — ginger spice, ginger essential oil, and ginger oleoresin — exhibited strong antibacterial activity against a variety of bacterial strains.
-The review’s authors stated that “ginger was proved to possess significant antimicrobial activities against some common microorganisms such as P. aeruginosa both in vivo and in vitro at low concentrations.”
+In a review published in the International Journal of Molecular Sciences examining the efficacy of ginger on microbial pathogens, researchers found that different ginger extracts — ginger spice, ginger essential oil, and ginger oleoresin — exhibited strong antibacterial activity against a variety of bacteria and fungi.
 (Source)

 Manuka Honey

-Manuka honey is derived from the nectar of the manuka bush (Leptospermum scoparium), which is endemic to Australia and New Zealand.
+Manuka honey is produced by bees that feed on the nectar of the manuka bush (Leptospermum scoparium), which is endemic to Australia and New Zealand.
 Manuka honey has been used as a medicinal agent since ancient times, and is commonly applied as a natural remedy for a wide range of ailments, including asthmatic conditions, gastrointestinal disorders, and eye disorders.
-Rich in methylglyoxal, a rare compound that has excellent antimicrobial properties, manuka honey is also gaining popularity as a medicinal honey that can be consumed to prevent and treat infections.

 There is some evidence that supports the use of manuka honey as an antibacterial agent, with clinical trials showing that application of manuka honey to wounds can prevent infection and speed up healing.
-In lab studies, honey has been found to be effective against a number of multiple drug resistant bacterial pathogens that show no sign of being able to develop resistance to honey’s effects, showcasing antibacterial effects “unlike any known antimicrobial.”
+In lab studies, honey has been found to be effective against a number of multiple drug resistant bacterial pathogens that show no sign of being able to develop resistance to honey’s effects, showcasing its unique antibacterial effects.
 (Source)

 Myrrh

 Myrrh, a resin derived from plants of the genus Commiphora, is a common component of herbal remedies for colds, coughs, indigestion, and diarrhea.
-Myrrh is an effective antiseptic and antibiotic and has also been used to heal wounds and minor cuts.
-In one study, researchers found that myrrh extract was effective in killing a wide range of antibiotic-resistant microbes, including E, coli, S. aureus, Pseudomonas aeruginosa and Candida albicans.
-(Source)
+In addition to its anti-inflammatory properties, myrrh is an effective antiseptic and antibiotic and has also been used for thousands of years to heal wounds and minor cuts.
+In one study, researchers found that myrrh extract was effective in killing a wide range of antibiotic-resistant microbes, including E. coli, S. aureus, Pseudomonas aeruginosa, and C. albicans.
+(Source, Source)

 Thyme Essential Oil

-Red pepper is the fruit of the Capsicum annuum plant, which is indigenous to Central and South America.
-In addition to its culinary uses, red pepper has been employed in traditional medicine as an analgesic for the treatment of pain and swelling in joints.
+Chili peppers are the fruits of members of the Capsicum annuum family, indigenous to Central and South America.
+In addition to their culinary uses, chili peppers have been employed in traditional medicine as analgesics for the treatment of pain and swelling in joints.

 Tea Tree Oil

 Derived from the Melaleuca alternifolia tree native to eastern Australia, tea tree oil is one of the leading essential oils for fighting acne and other skin infections.
-One study found that tea tree oil was equally as effective as clotrimazole, a topical antifungal cream, in treating onychomycosis, a nail infection.
-(Source, Source)
+One study found that tea tree oil was equally as effective as clotrimazole, a topical antifungal cream, in treating the nail infection onychomycosis.
+(Source)

 Turmeric